ibm-cloud-docs/apiconnect/tutorials/tut_manage_supercede.md

 ## Objective
 {: #object_tut_manage_supercede}

-In this tutorial, you will supersede an existing API with a new one.
+In this tutorial, you will supersede an existing API with a new one in API Connect V5.

 ---
 ## Prerequisites